justinkeeth/ActiveDirectoryHomeLab/README.md

 <h2>Description</h2>
 Project consists of setting up Virtual Home Lab on Windows Server 2019 (or 2022) to run Active Directory and then use a Powershell script to create a bulk list of users to assign to the Active Directory.
 (I have uploaded the files needed to run the powershell script and a bulk list of names to assign to the users that we create on this lab.
-The files are attached to this repository, you will want to download onto the virtual server that is created.)
+The files are attached to this repository, you will want to download onto the virtual server that is created).
 <br />